 The current state of the ledger represents the latest values for all keys ever included in its chain transaction log.
 Peers commit the latest values to ledger current state for each valid transaction included in a processed block.
 Since current state represents all latest key values known to the channel, it is sometimes referred to as World State.
 Chaincode executes transaction proposals against current state data.

-Fabric supports the addition/removal of members, peers, and ordering service nodes, without compromising the operationality of the overall network.
+Hyperledger Fabric supports the addition/removal of members, peers, and ordering service nodes, without compromising the operationality of the overall network.
 Dynamic membership is critical when business relationships adjust and entities need to be added/removed for various reasons.

 Refers to the process where specific peer nodes execute a transaction and return

 YES/NO response to the client application that generated the transaction proposal.